Usio-Energy/python-exercise/README.md

 - Start the workers: celery -A celery_worker worker -l info
 - Start the beat: celery -A celery_worker beat -l info

-# Deploy and monitoring in production:
+# Deploy and monitor in production:

 I did 2 different config classes (tasks/config.py) one for development and one for production.
-Based on those, I would:
+Based on those, I would create the database on the production server, update the production config class and:

-- First set up a log system with files (eg: 'usio_development.log' and 'usio_production.log') for each environment with rotation (using 'logging.handlers.RotatingFileHandler', see example in config.py) and then monitor the files.
+- Set up a log system with files (eg: 'usio_development.log' and 'usio_production.log') for each environment with rotation (using 'logging.handlers.RotatingFileHandler', see example in config.py) and then monitor the files.

-- Then, a smtp server handling to reveive email notifications when errors. ('logging.handlers.SMTPHandler', see example in config.py)
+- Then, to be notified when errors, a smtp server handling to reveive emails ('logging.handlers.SMTPHandler', see example in config.py)

-- To differentiate production and development I would use an environment variable.
+- To differentiate production and development I would use environment variables.

-- Finally, deployment scripts (one for dev, one for prod) on the servers: pulling the source and running the app.
+- Finally, deployment scripts (one for dev, one for prod) on the servers: pulling the source, running the tests and running the apps.
 The workers and beat would be deamonized on the servers.

+- To trigger the tests and/or the deployment: a Jenkins server.

 - Potentially dockerize the app with more time.